-This year's monitoring study was conducted in the spring 2011 with data collection between April and May including travel time runs on approximately 163.3 directional miles of freeways and arterials, 72-hour counts on 23 segments representing 301.4 centerline miles of arterials, and 16 intersection turning movement counts.
+This year's monitoring study was conducted in the spring 2015 with data sourced between March and May on approximately 163.3 directional miles of freeways and arterials, 72-hour counts on 21 segments representing 301.4 centerline miles of arterials, and 16 intersection turning movement counts.
 CMP legislation requires that state highways (including freeways) and principal arterials be included in the CMP network.
 The network must be useful to track the transportation impacts of land development decisions, as well as to help assess the congestion management implications of proposed transportation projects.
 C/CAG's network therefore includes numerous local thoroughfares since most urban traffic occurs on city arterials (rather than on the freeways).
 Figure 1 shows the routes that were monitored.

 All of the study roadways were evaluated during the AM and PM peak period between the hours of 7 AM - 9 AM and 4 PM - 7 PM.
 As in previous studies, both time periods are considered when determining the LOS to be reported.
 The directionality of the segment is not reported in many of the summary tables, but the worst LOS found for either direction for either AM or PM peak period is shown as the official result.
 In most cases, the PM period is the focus of the CMP since consistently, the PM period results in higher volumes, slower speeds, and more congestion.
-The methodology used included performing floating car travel time studies, 72-hour traffic counts, and intersection turning movement counts.
+The methodology used included using INRIX travel time data, 72-hour traffic counts, and intersection turning movement counts.